PowerDNS/weakforced/README.md

 We report 4 fields in the LoginTuple

  * login (string): the user name or number or whatever
- * remote (ip address, no power): the address the user arrived on
+ * remote (ip address): the address the user arrived on
  * pwhash (string): a highly truncated hash of the password used
  * succes (boolean): was the login a success or not?